 March 8, 2017 – May 18, 2017

-Jobs to Move America and the New York City Department of Transportation have launched Women Can Build, a photography exhibition that reveals the often-overlooked contributions of the skilled and hard-working women who build our 21st Century transportation including trams, rail, buses, bridges, roads, and streets.
-The photographs modernize the iconic “Rosie the Riveter” image, popularized during WWII, when with men away at war; women were actively encouraged to join the industrial workforce.
+Jobs to Move America and the New York City Department of Transportation launched Women Can Build, a photography exhibition that revealed the often-overlooked contributions of the skilled and hard-working women who build our 21st Century transportation including trams, rail, buses, bridges, roads, and streets.
+The photographs modernized the iconic “Rosie the Riveter” image, popularized during WWII, when with men away at war; women were actively encouraged to join the industrial workforce.

-Making a strong visual statement, the Women Can Build photography exhibition will run from March 8th to May 18th in two outdoor locations in Lower Manhattan: on DOT Art’s art display cases on Water Street, at Gouverneur Lane and Pearl Street.
-The exhibit features 16 “Modern Rosies,” taken by Pulitzer Prize-winning photographer Deanne Fitzmaurice.
-Alongside these contemporary photographs, the exhibition also features historic photographs from the Library of Congress of some of the original WWII-era “Rosie the Riveter” manufacturing workers.
+Making a strong visual statement, the Women Can Build photography exhibition ran from March 8 to May 18 2-17 in two outdoor locations in Lower Manhattan: on DOT Art’s art display cases on Water Street, at Gouverneur Lane and Pearl Street.
+The exhibit featured 16 “Modern Rosies,” taken by Pulitzer Prize-winning photographer Deanne Fitzmaurice.
+Alongside these contemporary photographs, the exhibition also featured historic photographs from the Library of Congress of some of the original WWII-era “Rosie the Riveter” manufacturing workers.

 Jan 12 2017